Learn about the egg donor recipient process

-Once you decide to use Donor Concierge to find an egg donor, you’ll fill in our online Intended Parent Intake, upload pictures and make a secure payment.
-We operate on a first-come, first-served basis and generally book about a week in advance.
+The process begins with a free consultation, with no obligation to use our services.
+We’ll discuss what your fertility journey has been like so far, where you are in the process emotionally, and what you’re looking for in an egg donor.
+If you decide to use Donor Concierge to find a donor, you’ll fill out our online Intended Parent Intake, submit photographs, and make a secure payment.
+We operate on a first-come, first-served basis, and generally book clients about a week in advance.

 2. The Egg Donor Search Process

-While your case manager is searching, she can also:
+While your case manager is searching for your egg donor, they will also:

-Follow up with the agencies about your favorite candidates*
+- Follow up with donor agencies about your favorite candidates.

-Confirm the donor’s availability and willingness to travel
+- Confirm donors’ availability and willingness to travel.

-Arrange for the donor to be sent for some initial testing/screening locally before the couple has to commit fully (this will depend on the agency but most are cooperative)
+- Arrange for the donor to undergo initial testing and screenings locally before you’ve fully committed.
+(This will depend on the specific agency, but most are cooperative.)

-Arrange for medical records to be sent to the clinic*
+- Arrange for medical records to be sent to your clinic.

 3. Reserving Your Egg Donor